datacite/schema/index.md

 ## Help

-If you have questions please use the [contact form on datacite.org](http://www.datacite.org/contact).
+If you have questions please use the [DataCite contact form](http://www.datacite.org/contact).

 ## Source code